1889-1964::The W. A. Jameson Coffee Company

 Victoria, British Columbia

-In August 1924, Robert Jameson Sr. travelled to Victoria to have his photo taken for the first time since he was a young man.
-He had been living on the Jameson Ranch in Sooke since his wife passed away in 1910 and continued to work the family's riverside property until his own death in 1929.
-Many said that there was never a day that he was seen without wearing his traditional Highland kilt and Balmoral bonnet.
-A few years after his death, in 1937, his son Robert, now a successful automobile salesman, shocked the city when he suddenly passed away after a short illness.
+In August 1924, Robert Jameson Sr. travelled from his home in Sooke to Victoria to have his photo taken for the first time since he was a young man.
+He had been living on the Jameson Ranch in Sooke since his wife passed away in 1910 and had continued to work the family's riverside property until he died in 1929.
+It was said that there was rarely a day he was seen without wearing his traditional Highland kilt and Balmoral bonnet.
+A few years later, in 1937, his son Robert, now a successful automobile salesman, shocked the city when he suddenly passed away after a short illness.
 He was 57 years old.
-In 1942, William Alexander, pioneer businessman and founder of the well-known coffee firm which bore his name, died after a long illness and after forty years of building the family business with his brothers to become the most successful coffee and tea merchant house on Vancouver Island.
+In 1942, William Alexander, a pioneering businessman and founder of the well-known coffee firm that bore his name, died after a long illness.
+He had spent forty years building the Jameson brand alongside his brothers to become the most successful coffee and tea merchant on Vancouver Island.

 "1959::The Demolition of the Ames Holden Building at the Corner of Langley and Broughton Streets"